mariannebourcier/mariannebourcier/README.md

 ### Hi there 👋
 #### I am Marianne! 💁🏻‍♀️
-A recent coding bootcamp graduate and lover of anything fitness related. 🏋🏻‍♂️🚴🏻‍♀️🏃🏻‍♀️🏔 My first language is French Canadian and I learned English the hard way by moving from Québec to Alberta by myself.
+A recent coding bootcamp graduate and lover of anything fitness related. 🏋🏻‍♂️🚴🏻‍♀️🏃🏻‍♀️🏔 My first language is French and I learned English the hard way by moving from Québec to Alberta by myself.
 I am planning on learning many more languages...
 CODING languages that is!

 #### ✨I already learned...✨